https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 “But Mary treasured up all these things and pondered them in her heart” (Luke 2:19).

 While Mary was like any mother who has given birth, she had so much more to consider.
-God revealed what he wanted us to know about the significance of the birth of our Savior.
+God revealed what he wanted us to know about the significance of the birth of our Saviour.
 The incarnation is absolutely unique.
 Only once did God become a man.
 He remains God and man forever (Col. 2:9, Heb.
 7:24).
-He became man once, that we might be saved from sin once for all.
+He became man once that we might be saved from sin once for all.

 Joseph named the baby Jesus, “because he will save his people from their sins” (Matt.
 1:21).
 It was the Father’s love (John 3:16) that sent his Son, “that whosoever believes in him shall not perish, but have eternal life.”
 The Son of God took on humanity so that we who deserve death can have life without limit, forever with God.
 He died in our place, that we might never die.
+Jesus Christ lived, and he died.
+It happened in history.

 This is Christmas.
 It is time to reflect and consider the incarnation and its significance.
 It’s worth our time.